On June 30, 2020, the Administration published the Spring 2020 regulatory agenda.

 - Abstract from Spring 2019 agenda: "This notice of proposed rulemaking would amend regulations at 22 CFR 41.31 to clarify Department requirements for B nonimmigrant visas; to make requirements easy for the public to understand and comply with; and to clarify, improve upon, and consolidate into regulation numerous policies that have never been codified."

-- Abstract from Fall 2019 agenda: "This notice of proposed rulemaking would amend regulations at 22 CFR 41.31 to ensure a more rigorous implementation of INA 101(a)(15)(B), consolidate in a regulation standards set out in current Department guidance, and improve the clarity and transparency of the Department's B visa-related standards.
+- Abstract from Fall 2019 and Spring 2020 agendas: "This notice of proposed rulemaking would amend regulations at 22 CFR 41.31 to ensure a more rigorous implementation of INA 101(a)(15)(B), consolidate in a regulation standards set out in current Department guidance, and improve the clarity and transparency of the Department's B visa-related standards.
 In some respects, this rule would change policies."

 Visas: Temporary Visitors for Business or Pleasure

 Proposed Rule Stage.
-Fall 2019 Agenda Target Date 12/00/2019.
-First time published, in the Fall 2019 regulatory agenda.
+Spring 2020 Agenda Target Date: 06/00/2020 (was 12/00/2019 in the Fall 2019 agenda).
+Agency: DHS/USCIS.
 RIN 1400-AE95.
 Abstract: "The Department proposes to eliminate two sentences from its regulation governing nonimmigrant visitors for business, 22 CFR 41.31(b)(1).
 The current regulation states that an alien seeking to enter for employment or labor pursuant to a contract or other prearrangement is required to qualify under the regulation governing H nonimmigrant temporary workers or trainees.
 The Department proposes to remove this language because the regulation states explicitly that permitted use of a B visa does not include local employment or labor for hire, so this narrower statement is confusing and potentially misleading.
 The Department also proposes to eliminate from the current regulation the statement that an alien of distinguished merit and ability seeking to enter the United States temporarily with the idea of performing temporary services of an exceptional nature, requiring such merit and ability, but having no contract or other pre-arranged employment, may be classified as a nonimmigrant temporary visitor for business."

 Nonimmigrant Classes: Temporary Visitors to the United States for Business or Pleasure